gtromano/unified_focus/README.md

 ### External libraries

-This software includes Qhull from C.B.
+* The R package version of this software bundles code from code from Qhull (http://www.qhull.org/), from C.B.
 Barber and The Geometry Center.
-Files derived from Qhull 1.0 are copyrighted by the Geometry Center.
-The remaining files are copyrighted by C.B.
-Barber.
 Qhull is free software and may be obtained via http from www.qhull.org.
+For details, see [focus/inst/COPYRIGHTS/qhull](focus/inst/COPYRIGHTS/qhull)

+* The Python package depends on installation of the Qhull library.
+If not found, the user will be notified with instructions to install.